Lloydharbor website

 Robert Moses Development Project; Nuclear Power Station Proposal; Sale of Caumsett

 In late 1967, the Long Island Lighting Company’s proposal to build & operate a nuclear power station on the eastern end of Lloyd Neck aroused a storm of controversy.
 Residents were very opposed & formed the Lloyd Harbor Study Group to stand in formal opposition to the project.
 In 1975 LILCO abandoned use of the site.
-Eventually the area (111 acres) was sold & is now Seacrest Estates.
+Eventually the area (111 acres) was sold and is now Seacrest Estates.

 1960's - 2000's